skanda0303/QRSUBMISSION/README.md

 Usage

 1. Prepare images
-Place your medicine pack images into the images/ directory.
+Place your medicine pack images into the data directory

 2. Run detection and decoding
 ```bash